In the shadow of the mines: landscape art in Genk

 Everyone artist

 The idyllic landscape may have largely disappeared in the Genk swamp, but there are still plenty of beautiful scenes to spot.
 Those who cross the Europalaan via the Ouwe Péekes Bridge, where streetcars and trains used to drop off artists and scientists in Genk, can purchase their own painting kit in the Emile Van Doren Museum shop.
 Scattered in the Molenvijver Park are several easels on which you are free to sit and paint.
-Do you like painting the ducks on Mill Pond or are you more of a fan of the remaining, swampy area at the back of the park?
+Do you like painting the ducks on the Molenvijver or are you more of a fan of the remaining, swampy area at the back of the park?
 Make your own creation and who knows, maybe you'll get the painting itch too!

 Did you know that the name of the Old Péekes Bridge comes from an assisted living facility that used to be nearby?
 When the weather was nice, the residents of the residential care center would take this bridge to go to Molenvijver Park.
 This sometimes even created veritable "wheelchair and walker traffic jams"!

 Of course, you can also enjoy the Mill Pond area without any real talent for painting, like us, and immerse yourself in the world of the Genk artists' guild.
-Be sure to check out the walk In the footsteps of ... in the ErfgoedApp and also immediately take a look at the website of the Emile Van Doren Museum for the latest exhibitions in the neighborhood.
+Be sure to check out the walk In the footsteps of ... in the ErfgoedApp and also immediately take a look at the website of the Emile Van Doren Museum for the latest exhibitions in the area.